Ikejrmillsowoo/Ikejrmillsowoo/README.md

 - 👋 Hi, I’m @Ikejrmillsowoo
 - 👀 I’m interested in Software Development.
 Learning and growing.
 Node/React/ FrontEnd
 - 🌱 I’m currently learning Node/React/MongoDB/SQL/ReactNative/
-- 💞️ I’m looking to collaborate on Any avalable project to learn and add my skill.
+- 💞️ I’m looking to collaborate on Any avalable project to learn and add to my skill.
 - 📫 How to reach me ..Email is the best Ikejrmillsowoo@gmail.com

 <!---